-Refer to our Q1 2020 Report to Shareholders' Capital Management section for further information on upcoming regulatory reforms which were announced during the quarter.
+Refer to the Capital Management section of our Q2 2020 Report to Shareholders for further information on upcoming regulatory reforms which were announced during the quarter.

 Leverage framework

 On October 30, 2014, OSFI issued its "Leverage Requirements (LR) Guideline", which reflected its adoption of the BCBS "Basel III leverage ratio framework and disclosure requirement" effective the first fiscal quarter of 2015.
 The LR guideline requires banks to disclose their leverage ratio and its underlying components.
 The leverage ratio is defined as the capital measure divided by the leverage exposure measure.
 The capital measure is defined as Tier 1 capital and the leverage exposure measure is the sum of (a) on-balance sheet exposures; (b) derivative exposures; (c) securities financing transaction (SFT) exposures and (d) off-balance sheet items.